Free Cash Flow Score (FCF Score) is an indicator that is calculated by combining Free cash flow growth with free cash flow stability.

 (Three year free cash flow growth X 0.7) – (Variability of quarterly free cash flow over the past 3 years X 0.3)

-The FCF Score is thus put together of 70% Growth and 30% Quality
+The FCF Score is thus consists of 70% Free cash flow Growth and 30% Free cash flow Quality

 The higher the value the better as it means free cash flow growth is high or the variability of free cash flow is low or both.